Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

 His love can ne'er be told.

-Our attempt through this article is to show that there isn't anything unique about who we are as Christians, but rather, we lock arms and joyfully identify with our brothers and sisters throughout the history of the church who were raised from the same ruins, rescued by the same grace, redeemed by the same blood, and regenerated by the same power so as to raise our voices in singing the same eternal song:
+Our aim in this article is not to highlight anything unique about who we are as Christians, but to gladly lock arms with our brothers and sisters around the world and throughout church history—those who were raised from the same ruins, rescued by the same grace, redeemed by the same blood, and regenerated by the same power—so that together we might lift our voices in the same eternal song:

 Worthy is the Lamb who was slain, to receive power and wealth and wisdom and might and honor and glory and blessing! . . .
 To him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!
 (Rev. 5:12-13)

-...by the grace of God I am what I am, and His grace toward me was not in vain.
-(1 Corinthians 15:10)
+…by the grace of God I am what I am, and His grace toward me was not in vain.
+(1 Cor.
+15:10)